midas-network/flu-scenario-modeling-hub/model-output/README.md

 #### inc ed visit

-This target is the incident (weekly) number of emergency department visit predicted by the model during the week that is N weeks after `origin_date`.
+This target is the incident (weekly) percent of influenza emergency department visit predicted by the model during the week that is N weeks after `origin_date`.

-A week-ahead scenario should represent the total number of new hospitalized cases reported during a given epiweek (from Sunday through Saturday, inclusive).
+A week-ahead scenario should represent the total percent of influenza emergency department visit reported during a given epiweek (from Sunday through Saturday, inclusive).

-Predictions for this target will be evaluated compared to the number of new emergency department visit, as reported by the NSSP and available on [data.cdc](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data).
+Predictions for this target will be evaluated compared to the percent of new influenza emergency department visit, as reported by the NSSP and available on [data.cdc](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data).